DevExpress/devextreme-documentation/concepts/05 Widgets/VectorMap/20 Providing Data/10 Data for Areas/40 Using a Binary Source/30 Node.js Approach.md

 This method accepts the URI of the source shapefile as the first argument.
 When a folder (instead of a file) is passed as the first argument, all shapefiles from this folder will be processed.

-The **processFiles(source, options)** method accepts processing options as the second argument.
-These options include:
+The **processFiles(source, options)** method accepts processing properties as the second argument.
+These properties include:

 - **output** <span style="font-size:10px"><i>string</i></span>
 Specifies a destination folder.
 This folder should be created in advance.
 When this property is not specified, the resulting file is placed in the folder where its source shapefile is located.